 - pdcch-BlindDetectionMCG + pdcch-BlindDetectionSCG <= , if the UE does not report pdcch-BlindDetectionCA.

-When a UE is configured for NR-DC operation, the UE may indicate, through pdcch-BlindDetectionMCG-UE and pdcch-BlindDetectionSCG-UE, respective maximum values for pdcch-BlindDetectionMCG and pdcch-BlindDetectionSCG.
+For NR-DC operation, the UE may indicate, through pdcch-BlindDetectionMCG-UE and pdcch-BlindDetectionSCG-UE, respective maximum values for pdcch-BlindDetectionMCG and pdcch-BlindDetectionSCG.
 If the UE reports pdcch-BlindDetectionCA,

 - the value range of pdcch-BlindDetectionMCG-UE or of pdcch-BlindDetectionSCG-UE is [1, …, pdcch-BlindDetectionCA-1], and